Silentely/fuckits/README.en.md

 **This project is completely free to use.
 You do not need to provide your own OpenAI API Key.**

+## 🧩 Origin & Fork Notes

+This repository (maintained by Silentely) is a derivative of [faithleysath/fuckits](https://github.com/faithleysath/fuckits).
+Huge thanks to the original author and contributors — please support the upstream project with stars/issues.
+Our fork keeps the spirit of the original CLI while expanding the deployment story and quota controls.

+### What’s new compared with upstream

+* **Quota & admin key redesign** – besides the local-key-first workflow, the CLI now supports `FUCK_ADMIN_KEY` which pairs with the Worker secret `ADMIN_ACCESS_KEY`, so trusted maintainers can bypass the 10 calls/day shared bucket when necessary.
+* **Full bilingual toolchain** – English `main.sh`, Chinese `zh_main.sh`, and locale-aware Worker responses are embedded via `npm run build`, ensuring both installers stay in sync.
+* **Config UX upgrades** – `fuck config` scaffolds `~/.fuck/config.sh`, locks it to `chmod 600`, and lists every toggle (API endpoint, alias, auto-exec, timeout, admin key, etc.) so power users can tweak safely.
+* **Automated setup/deploy scripts** – `npm run setup` and `npm run one-click-deploy` walk through Cloudflare login, secret provisioning (including the new admin key), builds, and deployment, reducing manual drift.
+* **Documentation & roadmap polish** – README/DEPLOY/SUMMARY/CLAUDE.md highlight the fork status, credits, Amber rewrite roadmap, and the expanded environment-variable matrix to simplify reuse for other forks.

 ## Preview